Note: This article was originally published in YourStory.

 Innovation is driving the advent of new technologies that are mushrooming every day and continually transforming the landscape of modern life.
-Most recently, Big Data, Artificial Intelligence and now Blockchains are all making huge strides into the way we work and live.
+Most recently, Big Data Analytics, Artificial Intelligence and now Blockchain technology are all making huge strides into the way we work and live.

 Of these, Blockchain is a technology that is particularly confounding, as it far surpasses the definition of being just a technological breakthrough.
 It’s true potential extends deep into the esoteric field of economics, the science that attempts to define the rules that drive human society.

 This article is meant as a thought experiment to explore the potential for Blockchains to redefine the way a business is created and run.
 This thought experiment also attempts to illustrate the fundamental crypto-economics that drives many of the disruptive cryptocurrency implementations in the world today.

 Let us imagine a new kind of enterprise that is designed to create value through a self-regulating methodology that is both decentralized and auto-incentivizing, as opposed to the conventional top-down hierarchical, command and control approach.

 We do this in a two-step process — “the white paper”.

 First, we set up an initial monetary policy in the form of a finite number of digital tokens that represents the overall value of the enterprise.
 This also creates the requisite economic scarcity to start with, that is essential to this approach.

 Second, we setup a governance model in the form of clear encodable rules for how the participants who generate value in the enterprise will “earn” in tokens.
 This incentivizes the participants to “do the right thing” to generate value for the enterprise, which in turn increases the value of the tokens.

 These two fundamental steps, essentially, sets up a self-regulating system that, theoretically, should not need the conventional checks and balances of top-down hierarchical command and control enterprises.